Ribel78/gimp-plugins/README.md

 "Remove previous guides" toggle can clear existing guides before adding the new ones.

 The rest of the options use active layer or selection bounds as reference for adding new guides.

+<h2>Vector To Mask</h2>

+<h3>Usage:</h3>

+The plug-in requires the names of the layer and the path to use as mask to be identical.

+Select the layer, right click and choose "Vector to Mask" command.

+This will create or update the existing mask for the layer.<br>
+The mask is feathered by 2 pixels and can be adjusted additionally with the Levels Tool.<br>
+If you don't want this step to be performed comment out the corresponding line in the script.<br>